gaepdit/email-service/README.md

 * `EnableEmailAuditing`: Set to `true` to enable sending audit emails (useful for testing purposes).
 * `AuditEmailRecipients`: A list of email addresses to send audit emails to. *(Only used if `EnableEmailAuditing` is `true`.)*
-* `EnableEmailLog`: *Not used by the `DefaultEmailService`.* This is here as a convenience if you decide to implement and use `IEmailLogRepository` (see below).
-Set to `true` to enable saving emails.

-Note that `EnableEmail`, `EnableEmailAuditing`, and `EnableEmailLog` operate independently of each other.
+Note that `EnableEmail` and `EnableEmailAuditing` operate independently of each other.
 You can enable or disable each feature individually.

-### Email Log Repository

-The `IEmailLogRepository` interface provides a single method, `InsertAsync(Message message)`, for logging each email.
-No implementation is provided by default, so if you want to enable email logging, you will need to create your own implementation and register it with the dependency injection container.
-The `EnableEmailLog` configuration setting is available if desired to enable or disable email logging.
-The `EmailLog` class is also available for use as a database entity if desired.